scriniariii/CTF-Write-Ups/TryHackMe/Kenobi/Kenobi - CTF Write-Up.md

 Port 139/tcp (NetBIOS): This reveals that the machine supports NetBIOS, a networking protocol enabling computers on a local network to share resources like names, printers, and files.<br><br>
 Ports associated with mountd (NFS): These open ports indicate that the system might be configured as an NFS server.
 NFS (Network File System) allows remote clients to access file systems shared by the server.<br><br>

-It's important to note that port 80 don't necessarily guarantee a website's existence.
+It's important to note that port 80 doesn't necessarily guarantee a website's existence.
 Further investigation might be required to confirm the presence of a web server on port 80.<br><br>
-command parameters:<br>
+Command parameters:<br>
 -sCV: This flag tells Nmap to perform a SYN scan and a service version detection.<br>
 -T4: Specifies the timing template used by Nmap during the scan.<br>
 -Pn: Tells Nmap to skip the preliminary ping sweep.<br>